≡ Menu

 What are final expense insurance policies?

-Generally, these are permanent life policies and are typically smaller in size than other types of insurance policies.
+Generally, these are permanent life policies and are typically smaller than other types of insurance policies.
 They are intended to meet the life insurance needs of those looking for future financial protection for loved ones who may be responsible for paying for these expenses.

-Some final expense insurance policies may also include additional benefits, such as a cash payout to help cover other expenses related to the policyholder’s death, such as unpaid bills or outstanding debts.
+Some final expense insurance policies may include additional benefits, such as a cash payout to help cover other expenses related to the policyholder’s death, such as unpaid bills or outstanding debts.

 Generally speaking, there are two main types of burial insurance policies: simplified issue term life or whole life insurance and guaranteed issue whole life insurance.